Queens Medical Malpractice Lawyers

 - Hospital staff lacks proper training Failure to perform an adequate background check on a new employee.

 - Misusing medical equipment

-- Failing to order the proper tests in order to help make an accurate diagnosis
+- Failing to order the proper tests in order to help make an accurate diagnosis and establish treatment options.

 - Failure to follow the hospital’s procedure and implemented guidelines.

 Incorrect or Delayed Diagnosis in a Queens Hospital

 When a physician incorrectly diagnoses their patient, the potential for injury greatly increases.
 For instance, if the doctor issues a wrong diagnosis and begins to treat the patient for a different illness, the patient’s condition may become worse and, in some cases, lead to death.
 The physician has a legal obligation to their patients to provide the standard of care that is accepted and practiced by the medical professionals in their respective field.
 However, when the doctor fails to uphold that standard, and injury results, the doctor may have acted negligently and be liable for subsequent damages.
 Some examples of negligence that may result in a misdiagnosis: